ashwwwin/swiddle-source/README.md

 Thanks to Philip Lim (Eng), Gamchawizzy (Art), Alex Ronay (Art) and Ipsum (for porting https://richup.io for us).

-Shoutout to Club Penguin, the inspiration behind Swiddle, it made so many childhoods memorable and set the stage for a lot of what we see today and will see in the future.'\
+Shoutout to Club Penguin, the inspiration behind Swiddle, it made so many childhoods memorable and set the stage for a lot of what we see today and will see in the future.

 ## Setting it up